← The journal AI & SaaS February 19, 2026

 These aren't theoretical questions.
 They're due diligence items that directly affect valuation.

-The founders commanding premium valuations are those who can articulate a clear answer to why AI makes their business more defensible rather than less.
+The founders attracting the strongest buyer interest are those who can articulate a clear answer to why AI makes their business more defensible rather than less.
 Perhaps they have proprietary data that improves with scale.
 Perhaps they operate in a regulated industry where trust and compliance create genuine switching costs.
 Perhaps they've built network effects that strengthen rather than weaken as AI capabilities improve.

 But saying "we've added AI features" or "we're an AI company now" doesn't move the needle.
-In many cases, it's met with scepticism.
+In many cases, it's met with skepticism.

 Practical Advice for SaaS Founders

-If you're running a SaaS business and thinking about your positioning for an eventual exit, here's what I'd encourage you to focus on:
+If you're running a SaaS business and thinking about your positioning for an eventual exit, here's what I'd focus on:

-Build for defensibility, not just features.
-Every new feature you ship should make your business harder to replicate, not just more useful.
-Ask whether this feature creates switching costs, generates proprietary data, or strengthens network effects.
+• Build for defensibility, not just features.
+Every new feature should make your business harder to replicate, not just more useful.
+Ask whether it creates switching costs, generates proprietary data, or strengthens network effects.

-Audit your moat honestly.
-Get specific about why a competitor - or a solo developer with AI tools - couldn't replicate your value proposition.
+• Audit your moat honestly.
+Get specific about why a competitor - or a small AI-enabled team - could not replicate your value proposition.
 If the answer is "they could, but we have first-mover advantage and existing customers," that's not a moat.
 That's a head start, and head starts erode.

-Ask the uncomfortable question: Are we vulnerable to a solopreneur with Claude?
-If the answer is yes, that doesn't necessarily mean your business isn't viable.
+• Ask the uncomfortable question: are we vulnerable to a small team using modern AI tools?
+If the answer is yes, that does not mean your business is not viable.
 But it does mean you're competing in a different category than you might have thought, and your valuation will reflect that.

 What to Protect